Lutie Elementary School

 - Student Attention Lowest teacher:student ratio (Top 5%)

-- Lutie Elementary School's student population of 64 students has grown by 10% over five school years.
+- Lutie Elementary School's student population of 70 students has stayed relatively flat over five school years.

 |Students by Grade|